zhuowei/nft_ptr/README.md

 - Call smart contract to create token when a pointer is transferred into an `nft_ptr`
 - Transfer token when pointer moved between `nft_ptr`s

-For more information, please read our [white paper](white_paper.pdf).

 # Future steps

-`nft_ptr` instances are themselves [ERC-20 tokens](https://goerli.etherscan.io/token/0x90eaf0ab2c6455a9b794f9dcf97839fa25b4ce2d) with 0 supply, for forward compatibility with our next library, `nft_shared_ptr`.
+`nft_ptr` instances are themselves [ERC-20 tokens](https://goerli.etherscan.io/token/0x9ed6006c6f3bb20737bdbe88cc6aa0de00597fef) with 0 supply, for forward compatibility with our next library, `nft_shared_ptr`.

 `nft_shared_ptr` will implement reference counting by selling shares to the owned object until the SEC complains.